How to set up QuickBooks inventory scanner for your online account

 But let us help you embark on this journey to finding the perfect platform for implementing a barcode inventory system compatible with QuickBooks.

-Katana + QuickBooks — balance your books and manufacturing
+Katana + QuickBooks Online — balance your books and inventory

 Easily implement barcode scanning into your sales and manufacturing orders for improved inventory control and scalability.

-Katana’s cloud manufacturing software is an online platform for manufacturers looking to automate workflows, from sales to manufacturing to the shop floor and between warehouses, helping you manage your entire workflow in one place.
+Katana’s cloud-based inventory management software is an online platform for businesses looking to automate workflows, from sales and manufacturing to the shop floor and between warehouses, helping you manage your entire operations in one place.

 Getting started with Katana and QuickBooks is as easy as 1-2-3.
 All you need to do is follow the steps below.